MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/smart-cards/smart-card-debugging-information.md

 <!-- It's difficult to find any Kerberos content any more.
 If they reinstate some content that's more relevant and detailed than what's below, link to it instead. -->

-You can use the following resources to begin troubleshooting these protocols and the KDC:
+You can use these resources to troubleshoot these protocols and the KDC:

 -   [Kerberos and LDAP Troubleshooting Tips](https://technet.microsoft.com/library/bb463167.aspx)

 -   [Windows Driver Kit (WDK) and Debugging Tools for Windows (WinDbg)](https://developer.microsoft.com/en-us/windows/hardware/windows-driver-kit)  You can use the trace log tool in this SDK to debug Kerberos authentication failures.

 To begin tracing, you can use Tracelog.
-Different components use different control GUIDs as explained in the following examples.
+Different components use different control GUIDs as explained in these examples.
 For more information, see [Tracelog](https://msdn.microsoft.com/library/windows/hardware/ff552994.aspx).

 ### NTLM